TwinPush/api-docs/user-manual-en.md

 [![](https://i.imgur.com/gePO5ojl.png)](https://i.imgur.com/gePO5oj.png)

-By clicking on one device from the table, a popup window will open showing all the information related to that device.
+By clicking on any device from the table, a popup window will open showing all the information related to that device.
 Besides the general information you will also see:

 #### Device info:
 * Manufacturer